marcgardent/markdown2cgdoc/README.md

 > You can change the order and remove as you want!

-### Conditional statement
+### Conditional block

-DIY!
-You can append a conditional statement to handle the leagues:
+DRY!
+You can append a conditional statement to handle the leagues at any header:

 * `### LEAGUE == 1`: league 1 only
 * `### LEAGUE <= 2`: league 1,2